27 Interesting Facts about Equatorial Guinea

 A map of Equatorial Guinea (Shutterstock)

-5. Portugal initially colonised the islands of Annobon and Fernando Po (now Bioko) before ceding them and parts of the mainland to Spain in exchange for regions in Latin America.
+5. Portugal initially colonized the islands of Annobon and Fernando Po (now Bioko) before ceding them and parts of the mainland to Spain in exchange for regions in Latin America.
 As such, Bioko became an important base for the slave trade.

 6. The Spanish settled in Río Muni on mainland Equatorial Guinea in 1844, then renamed the colony the Western African Territories in 1904 before renaming it Spanish Guinea.

-7. In 1968, Spanish Guinea gained independence and became the Republic of Equatorial Guinea with Francisco Macias Nguema as president.
+7. In 1968, Spanish Guinea gained independence and became the Republic of Equatorial Guinea, with Francisco Macias Nguema as president.

 The flag of Equatorial Guinea